humdrum-tools/humdrum-documentation/guide/ch36/index.md

 produces a single numerical value representing the aggregate sensory dissonance.
 The greater the output value, the greater the dissonance.

-Example 36.2 illustrates some sample inputs and outputs for <span class="tool">sdiss</span>.
+Example&nbsp;36.2 illustrates some sample inputs and outputs for <span class="tool">sdiss</span>.
 The left-most spine provides double-stops for <span class="rep">kern</span> data for violin.
 The middle spine provides corresponding <span class="rep">spect</span> data using